 Education and Research Activities in the Laboratory

+We are performing new interdisciplinary researches in chemistry and biology.
 In living organisms, a variety of biomolecules such as proteins, DNA, and sugars form unique supramolecular assemblies to maintain biofunctions.
 Based on chemical knowledge of the functions and structures of these bio-supramolecules at the molecular level, our laboratory focuses on elucidation of the function mechanisms and design/applications of bio-supramolecules using various spectroscopic analysis methods, protein engineering techniques, and organic syntheses.

 To understand and regulate bioreactions, we develop methods for bioreaction regulation based on interactions between biomolecules from the perspective of medicinal chemistry and chemical biology.

 We aim at developing novel biocatalysts and artificial protein, or “molecular design-based functional biomolecules”, and apply these biomolecules for organic syntheses and regulation of naturally occurring bioreactions.
-This strategy is based on complementary advantages of synthetic chemistry and biochemical approaches such as genetic engineering methods.
-(Fig. 3)
+This strategy is based on complementary advantages of synthetic chemistry and biochemical approaches such as genetic engineering methods (Fig. 3).

 Explanatory Pictures of Research Activities

 Creation of antibacterial protein supramolecules

 X-ray crystallographic structure of an artificial fluorescent protein constructed by a combination of genetic and synthetic methods

 1.A.
 Oda et al., Chem.
 Asian J., 13, 964-967 (2018) (Featured on “Front Cover”).

 2.T.
 Matsuo et al., Chem.
 Eur.
 J., 24, 2767-2775 (2018).